dai-shi/social-cms-backend/README.md

       object_fields: ['owner', 'article_id']
     }

-This will restrict one "like" at most for one article.
+This will restrict one "like" at most for one article for each user.

 Screencast
 ----------